Spirals-Team/reactive-slides/README.md

 -- At the project root, open a terminal and tap '$ activator start'
 -- Go to localhost:9000 in a browser

--- You need a MySQL server running with these parameters (use the database.sql file to import the database model) :
+-- You need a MySQL server running with these parameters :
 --- Port : 3306 (default)
 --- DB_name : playdb
 --- username : root
 --- password : password
+--- Use the database.sql file to import the database model

 - Useful informations :
 -- The HTML presentation framework used is [reveal.js](http://lab.hakim.se/reveal-js/#/)